Atlanta Relocation Specialists

 Where do entertainment industry people live in Atlanta?

 Many concentrate in Midtown and Buckhead for urban access.
 Others choose family-oriented suburbs like Sandy Springs or Alpharetta.
+A real estate agent who understands the entertainment industry can guide your home search to the right areas.
 It depends on whether productions are the center of your life or you're building a life around periodic production work.

 Is Atlanta as diverse and progressive as LA?